csc-training/summerschool/application-performance/docs/01-application-performance-intro.md

     - With double precision numbers arithmetic intensity
       $I=\frac{2 N}{3}$ FLOPS/byte
     - With large enough $N$ limited by peak performance
-- HPL benchmark reaches 72 % of peak in LUMI
+- HPL benchmark reaches 72 % of peak in LUMI-G

 # How to assess application's parallel performance?